flackenstein/maxmind-homework/README.md

 been tested on Windows.

 **Setup:**
-This is a node.js applicatio, source code does not include the node module dependencies.
+This is a node.js application, source code does not include the node module dependencies.
 Must run "npm install" from root folder prior to executing "geo-report.js" to install node dependencies.
 Make sure geo-report has execute permissions - Example "chmod +x geo-report"